top of page

 Ministry of Breaks 28.

-Blaze DJ (first hour)
+Blaze DJ (First Hour).

-Guau, Lowco - We Overcome (Original Mix) [83]
+Guau & Lowco - We Overcome (Original Mix) [83]

 Lone Saxon - Raised By The Island (Running Hot Mix) [Balearic Ensemble]

-Ondamike, The Bass Droppers - 2 Steppin' (Original Mix) [Ravesta Records]
+Ondamike & The Bass Droppers - 2 Steppin' (Original Mix) [Ravesta Records]

 The Old Skool Boys - Grooves (Original Mix) [Nocturnia Records]

-The Darrow Chem Syndicate - Astro Blend (Paket & Tone Abstract Remix)
+The Darrow Chem Syndicate - Astro Blend (Paket & Tone Abstract Remix) [Nipponeer Records]

 Jormek - Secrets (Original Mix) [Solid Breaks Records]